gtaws/ProtectWithWAF/lab2/README.md

 10. Go to **Management** menu and click **Advanced**.
 Search for the the ***defaultindex*** then copy and save the default index id value:
     ![](.//media/image5.png)

 11. Download and using the URL in the AWS CloudFormation **Outputs** webpage or you can right click the *kibana-config.json* url and select save link as.
-Open kibana-configruation.json locally and replace the ```_YOUR_ES_INDEX_``` value with the one saved above.
+Open kibana-configruation.json locally with a text editor and replace the ```_YOUR_ES_INDEX_``` value with the one saved above.
 Please do it everywhere in the file (approximately 5 times).
     ![](.//media/image26.png)

 12. Save the file.